Thursday, June 24, 2021

 Graphic element by Tara Austin

 Ernie Breton stayed for one year on our board I believe.
 There were several things he shared that I've never forgotten.
 One was the concept of the corporate brain.
-He observed, over the course of. lifetime, that all too often when knowledge workers leave, all the things they learned and know also walks out the door.
+He observed, over the course of a lifetime, that all too often when knowledge workers leave, all the things they learned and know also walks out the door.
 This is very bad for companies because in certain kinds of enterprises, knowledge and relationships are all you have.
 This is your gold.

 He believed that with the advent of computers there had to be better ways to hold on to the knowledge gained through the experiences of employees.
 There is no reason for companies to have to re-learn over and over again by repeating the same mistakes.